sendwithus/jobs/junior-technical-writer.md

 __What do we offer?__

-* Competitive salary + equity + benefits
+* Competitive salary + equity + benefits + parental leave
 * Be a part of a challenging yet rewarding work environment that promotes self direction
-* * Interact directly with our customers to solve real problems
 * Rapid professional growth
-* Work with an amazing team of like minded hackers and tech nerds
+* Work with an amazing team of hackers and tech nerds
 * Access to educational resources and tools

 __What will you bring?__

-* The ability to write in a clear and concise manner
-* You can break down complex technical concepts into easily understandable text with supporting images
+* You have 2+ years of web design experience
+* Photoshop (or equivalent) is one of your many tools of creation
-* You are familiar with Markdown/HTML/CSS
+* You are familiar with HTML/C++
-* You stay up to date with great pieces of technical writing
+* You want to get involved with a startup
-* You know what makes technical writing great (and what makes it useless)
-* You have a keen eye for detail
+* You believe good design means it works for users
+* BONUS- you have experience writing copy for web pages or blog posts

 __What will you be doing?__

+* Designing landing pages that go live the same day
+* Designing both Campaign and Transactional Emails
+* Evaluate and recommend optimizations for existing pages
+* Design initial instrumentation for marketing sites
-* Creating Sendwithus support documentation and tutorial content
+* Creating marketing assets for presentations and blog posts
-* Updating existing API documentation
-* Making UX/UI improvements to our support content
-* Working with our Customer Success team and customers to alleviate common roadblocks

 __Bonus points if you have...__

-* Experience working with static website generators (such as Jekyll)
-* Experience with REST APIs
-* A technical blog or other technical writing examples
+* Prior tech or startup experience
+* You are not scared of code and talking shop

 __Apply__

-Email jobs@sendwithus.com with a quick introduction, your resume, and anything else you want to showcase how awesome you are.
+If you can say "YES" to most of these points contact us at jobs@sendwithus.com with a quick introduction, your resume, some examples of web design (mockups or full sites), examples of assets designed, a Dribbble and/or Github profile and any other resources you would like us to see.

 We look forward to meeting you and discussing your amazing abilities!